kobotoolbox/docs/source/getting_started_xlsform.md

 2. Under the `name` column, type "yourname".
 This will be the variable name of our first question.
 The variable name uniquely identifies each question in the form.
 It’s also the name of the question in the database when we start collecting data.
-Each question must have a unique name which cannot contain spaces or symbols (except the underscore).
+Each question must have a unique name and cannot contain spaces or symbols (except the underscore).
 3. Under the `label` column, type "What is your name".
 This label will be shown as the question text on the form when we collect data.